• Skip to primary navigation

 Crust

-• Form the crust: Start by making the crust.
+• Start by making the crust.
 Add the flour, salt, butter, shortening to the bowl of your mixer and mix to incorporate.
 Start adding a little bit of water at a time, and keep adding until the dough starts to come together.
+You can also do this in your food processor.

-• Refrigerate the dough: Dump the dough onto your work surface and divide it into 2 pieces.
+• Dump the dough onto your work surface and divide it into 2 pieces.
 Wrap each piece of dough in plastic wrap then refrigerate for 30 minutes.

 Syrup

-• Combine the syrup: Add all the syrup ingredients together in a saucepan and bring to a boil over medium-high heat.
+• Add all the syrup ingredients together in a saucepan and bring to a boil over medium-high heat.
 Turn the heat down to a simmer and let the syrup reduce to about half, should take about 8 to 10 minutes.

 Assemble and Bake

-• Combine the filling: In a small bowl mix together the 3 tbsp of brown sugar with 1 tsp of cinnamon.
+• Peel the apples, cut them in half and remove the core.
+In a small bowl mix together the 3 tablespoons of brown sugar with 1 teaspoon of cinnamon.
 Take 2 tablespoons of butter, cut it into 8 small pieces and roll each piece in the sugar cinnamon mixture.
 Place each butter piece in the center of each apple.

-• Assemble the dish: Pour about a ladle of the brown sugar syrup into the bottom of a 9×13 inch baking dish.
+• Pour about a ladle of the brown sugar syrup into the bottom of a 9×13 inch baking dish.
 Place the apple dumplings in the baking dish and pour the remaining syrup over the apples.

 • Bake for about 40 minutes or until the apple dumplings are golden brown.
 Let the dumplings cool for about 5 minutes before serving.